What’s in your hand?

 Far too often I’ve thought I didn’t have what I needed, or know the right connections, or have the speaking ability, writing ability, ability in any ability, and I wasn’t completing anything because I was so busy thinking I was missing something and in need of something.
 Ack!

-Nothing is impossible for God, He is faithful to complete the work He began in us.
+Nothing is impossible for God; He is faithful to complete the work He began in us.
 It’s not our might or our power but by His Spirit, giving strength, equipping, and empowering.
-God uses the weak to show His might, and He gives us all we need to complete what we are called to complete.
+He uses the weak to show His might, and He gives us all we need to complete what we are called to complete.

 “The most healthy state of a Christian is always to be empty of self and constantly depending upon the Lord for provision; to be consistently poor in self and rich in Jesus; to be weak as water personally, but mighty through God to do great exploits.” ~ C. H. Spurgeon

 What has God given you?
 What is in your hand?
 Be who God created you to be, do what God called you to do, live, truly live your life in Christ and allow His power to work in you and through you.